The following are license categories for Educator Licenses issued under Wis. Admin. Code PI 34:

 Five-year educator licenses that were issued prior to Wis.
 Admin.
 Code PI 34 took effect in 2004 may have been issued for subject or position and/or grade level that are not listed under PI 34.
 Most of the 5-year educator licenses will be renewed as Professional Educator license for the subject or position and/or grade level as they were.

 Some teaching licenses may be converted to a PI 34 subject and/or developmental level.
-For more information about license conversion, please go to License Conversion.
+For more information about license conversion, please see our License Conversion web page.